-All Grade 9 students go through the Exploratory Program.
-Please see page 8 for more detail.
+All Grade 9 students participate in the Exploratory Program.
 Students deciding to enter the automated manufacturing technology field will study the paperless manufacturing environment.
 Students will begin to study and use Mechanical Design and Engineering Technology and modeling software, MasterCAM computer-aided manufacturing software and computer-numerical control (CNC) programming software to design and create projects.
-Instruction begins with safety and includes use and care of hand tools, power tools, stationary equipment, principles of design and the design process.
+Instruction begins with safety and includes the use and care of hand tools, power tools, stationary equipment, principles of design and the design process.
 Manufacturing methods are initiated with an introduction to CNC machinery and material types, along with their basic applications.
 Students start with small CNC metalworking projects, which lead to projects that are more complex.
 Technology-related mathematics, reading, writing, vocabulary, blueprint reading and science are integrated throughout the curriculum.